Dassault Rafale: Ukraine

-In April 2021, according to the Asia Times report, Ukraine is seeking to purchase 36 to 42 Rafale fighters to replace the MiG-29 and Su-27 models it has used since the former Soviet era.

-In January 2023, according to the Asia Times report, the war between Russia and Ukraine continued, and European and American countries are also preparing intensively for assistance to Ukraine's air power.
-France stated that it does not rule out providing the Rafale fighters to Ukraine.
+On 17 November 2025, the presidents of Ukraine and France signed a letter of intent on the purchase of up to 100 Rafale jets over a 10–year period.
+No schedule was given on the first delivery, with French officials citing a 3-year pilot training timeline.

+Uzbekistan

+On 26 November 2023, French President Emmanuel Macron offered Rafale to both Kazakhstan and Uzbekistan governments, according to La Tribune.
+Scramble reported that Uzbekistan is interested in buying 24 Rafales, citing the source in France government.

 Failed bids

 The Rafale has been marketed for export to various countries.
 Various commentators and industry sources have highlighted the high cost of the aircraft as detrimental to the Rafale's sales prospects.
 Its acquisition cost is roughly US$100 million (2010), while its operational cost hovers around US$16,500 (2012) for every flight-hour.
-The Saab JAS Gripen, in comparison, costs only US$4,700 per flight-hour to operate.
+The Saab JAS 39 Gripen, in comparison, costs only US$4,700 per flight-hour to operate.
 According to a 2009 article by the Institute for Defense Studies and Analysis, unlike the American government and its relationship with Boeing and Lockheed Martin, the lack of communication between the French government and Dassault has hampered a worldwide cooperative sales effort, as demonstrated by the case with Morocco in 2007.